-Last of all and definitely the least problem-solving on this list is the IFTTT recipe that switches your Philips Hue bulbs to purple while it rains outside.
+Definitely the least problem-solving on this list is the IFTTT recipe that switches your Philips Hue bulbs to purple while it rains outside.
 Again, it's the Yahoo Weather service that provides the precipitation reports while you appreciate your homemade Prince homage every time it pours.
 Now, if only your Sonos could kick in at the same time.
-WARNING: Might get really old if you live in Seattle/London.
+WARNING: Might get really old if you live somewhere like Seattle or London.

 Switch to ESPN when the game is on